ARUMANDESU/university-clubs-backend/README.md

 # UCMS API Gateway

 ## Overview
-This service is part of the Univercity Club Management application, focusing on connecting api endpoints with other microservices.
+This service is part of the University Clubs Management application, focusing on connecting api endpoints with other microservices.

 ## Technologies Used